 The evil, villainous force in The Fifth Element isn't set to return for another 4,700 years, but perhaps Mr. Shadow has decided to make a surprising early visit.

-Emphasizing the connection between The Fifth Element's macho male action hero and Cara Delevingne's character in Valerian not only seems like a step in the right direction for Besson, but could also be an insight into her roots.
-For all we know, Laureline could be the descendant of Korben and Leeloo.
+Emphasizing the connection between The Fifth Element's macho male action hero and Cara Delevingne's character in Valerian not only seems like a step in the right direction for Besson, but also an insight into her roots.
+For all we know, Laureline could be the descendant of both Korben and Leeloo.

-Is 'Valerian And The City Of A Thousand Planets' Actually A 'Fifth Element' Sequel?
+Is Valerian And The City Of A Thousand Planets Actually A Fifth Element Sequel?

-As much as we can speculate over the connection between The Fifth Element and Valerian and the City of a Thousand Planets, we really can't know for sure until the film comes out.
-Granted, from what we've seen so far, there's a strong chance the two movies are at least a part of the same universe.
+As much as we can speculate over the connection between The Fifth Element and Valerian and the City of a Thousand Planets, we can't know for sure until the film comes out.
+Granted, from what we've seen so far, there's a strong chance the two movies are at least part of the same universe.